CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-2.md

   </tfoot>
 </table>

-If `wizardMode` is set to `false`, then all questions show on a single page.
+If `wizardMode` is set to `no`, then all questions show on a single page.
 This mode is recommended when wanting to show all sighting data at once and is the most conventional.
 <table>
 <tr>
 <td><img src="{{ site.baseurl }}/assets/xlsform/refman-wizardMode-1.png" /></td>